xmos/lib_awe/README.rst

   * AWE_DSP_THREAD_NUM counts of less than 3 are not currently supported.
 This will be fixed in a future release. https://github.com/xmos/lib_awe/issues/44
   * Lib_awe requires the xcore.ai device to be run with a CPU clock of at least 700 MHz.
 Please use the appropriate silicon grade to support this.
   * Audio Weaver code-generation produces mis-matched declaraition (const) between .h and c files (https://github.com/xmos/lib_awe/issues/39)
-  * This release is know to only work with verison of AWE core 8.D.1.1
+  * This release is knwon to be incompatible verisons of AWE core previous to 8.D.8